culanomeara/adventureswithwood/README.md

 ### Cloning

 1. Log into GitHub and locate the GitHub repository you want.
-2. Under the repository name, click "Code" button which will come up with a dropdown menu.
+2. Under the repository name, click "Code" button which will produce a dropdown menu.
 3. Where it says Clone, copy the link below.

 [Link to deployed site](https://adventureswithwood.herokuapp.com/)